 The Utah State Board of Regents is the governing body for the Utah System of Higher Education.
 The Utah Legislature grants it the power to control, manage, and supervise USHE.
-The Board’s major responsibilities include selecting and evaluating institutional presidents, setting policy, approving programs, missions, and degrees, and submitting a unified higher education budget request to the Governor and State Legislature.
+The Board’s major responsibilities include selecting and evaluating institutional presidents, setting policy, reviewing programs and degrees, approving institutional missions, and submitting a unified higher education budget request to the Governor and State Legislature.

-The Board of Regents is comprised of 19 Utah citizens, representing the entire state geographically:
+The Board of Regents is comprised of 17 Utah citizens, all appointed by the Governor:

-15 of the members are appointed for six-year terms and one is a student, appointed by student body presidents, who serves a one-year term.
+16 of the members are appointed for six-year terms and one is a student who serves a one-year term.